Introduction

 Exercises

-The examples/rust/exercises contains exercises to implement an applet that behaves like a security key over UART.
+The examples/rust/exercises of the Wasefire repository contains exercises to implement an applet that behaves like a security key over UART.

 The part-<n> directories contain the successive parts towards the final applet.
 You will need to modify those applets by fixing the different TODO comments.
 The exercise description is at the top of the src/lib.rs file.